 A root canal is a treatment used to repair and save a tooth that is badly decayed or has become infected.
-A root canal rids the tooth of all infection in the pulp.
 Without treatment, the tissue surrounding the tooth will become infected and abscesses may form.
+At One Fine Smile, we can help you get rid of pain and protect your smile from further infection with root canals in Oak Park.

 What is a Root Canal?